-Above: Kronosaurus (meaning “Kronos’s lizard” or “time lizard”), a giant pliosauromorph from the late Early Cretaceous.
-It was around 36 feet long and weighed up to 13 tons, the size of a Tyrannosaurus.
+Above: Kronosaurus (meaning “Kronos’s reptile” or “time reptile”), a giant pliosauromorph from the late Early Cretaceous.
+It was around 36 feet long and weighed up to 13 tonnes, the size of a Tyrannosaurus.

 Note: Compare the skeletons of two very long-necked animals with very different lifestyles, Elasmosaurus and Tanystropheus:

 Above: Tanystropheus, with its 12 super-elongated neck vertebrae.